codinghusi/radio-to-spotify/readme.md

 3. Config
 edit `config.template.json` and rename it to `config.json`
 4. Run the binary

-5. Authentication:
+# Authentication
-* (Make sure `http://non.existant/` is whitelisted on your api app)
+1. (Make sure `http://non.existant/` is whitelisted on your api app)
-* At the first run you'll get a url you need to paste into your browser
+2. At the first run you'll get a url you need to paste into your browser
-* Login and authenticate
+3. Login and authenticate
-* Paste the redirected url into the console
+4. Paste the redirected url into the console

+## If step 4 didn't work
-* If this didn't work, request your refresh token using [this guide](https://benwiz.com/blog/create-spotify-refresh-token/) and begin at step 3
+5. Request your refresh token using [this guide](https://benwiz.com/blog/create-spotify-refresh-token/) and begin at step 6. create a file .refresh_token and paste the contents of the refresh_token

 Now it should work :)
 Have fun!